MarcusHoltz/proxmox-automatic-backups/README.md

 * * *
 ## cv4pve-autosnap
 [cv4pve-autosnap](https://github.com/Corsinvest/cv4pve-autosnap) allows for the management of VM snapshots.
+Automatic snapshot for Proxmox VE with retention.
+Cv4pve works outside the Proxmox VE host using the API.

 You assign a label to your snapshot and then a keep number.

 So each label will only keep as many as the keep number.

 This is intended for say, tag = daily; keep = 7   /or/    tag = weekly; keep 4

 * * *